vincentatup/TicTacToe/README.md

 ## Overview

-**Tic-Tac-Toe Game** is a Java-based console application that brings the classic two-player strategy game to life through object-oriented programming principles.
+**Tic-Tac-Toe** is a Java-based console application that brings the classic two-player strategy game to life through object-oriented programming principles.
 Players compete on a 3×3 grid, taking turns to place their symbols (X or O) with the goal of aligning three marks horizontally, vertically, or diagonally.

 ### Game Objectives